fionajlin/IntrotoIM/Midterm/Journal.md

 NOTE FOR CODE: need to redraw every frame --> use background function every time at the start and then redraw everything that stays constant

+requirements:
+- need sound effects
+  - maybe some kind of page flipping bc its a story = book?
+- shapes
+  - fulfilled with characters - all shapes
+- text
+  - fulfilled bc text-based story game
+- restart function
+  - coded in with separate function + linked to [r] key
+- image
+  - added scenery image in clip art style that still fits the style
+  - window for the scene where square leaves the school